rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 He went to him and bound up his wounds, pouring on oil and wine.
 Then he set him on his own animal and brought him to an inn and took care of him. ^1034

-And the next day he took out two denarii and gave them to the innkeeper, saying, Take care of him, and whatever more you spend, I will repay you when I come back. ^1035
+And the next day he took out two denarii and gave them to the innkeeper, saying, 'Take care of him, and whatever more you spend, I will repay you when I come back.' ^1035

 Which of these three, do you think, proved to be a neighbor to the man who fell among the robbers? ^1036